enthought/traits/docs/source/TUIUG/handler.rst

 Implementing Custom Window Commands
 ```````````````````````````````````

-Another purpose that you can use a Handler for is to define custom window
+Another use of a Handler is to define custom window
 actions, which can be presented as buttons, menu items, or toolbar buttons.

 .. _actions: